BeccaStaple/hwa-backend/README.md

 <h1>Hobby Project</h1>
 <hr>
-<p>This is a project that was set to me by QA Consulting to access my understanding fo rht technologies they have been teaching me</p>
+<p>This is a project that was set to me by QA Consulting to access my understanding for the technologies they have been teaching me</p>
-<p>With this application you can create your own stamp and a collection of stamps, the stams can be read back to you and you can update and delete your collections/stamps</p>
+<p>With this application you can create your own stamp and a collection of stamps, the stamps can be read back to you and you can update and delete your stamp collection</p>

-<p>Bringing stamp collecting into the 21st Centruy!</p>
+<p>Bringing stamp collecting into the 21st Century!</p>

 <h2>Introduction</h2>
 <hr>